 The controversy about whether eggs are good or bad for your heart health may be solved, and about one a day is fine.

-In a study from McMaster University, scientists found the answer by analyzing data from three large, long-term multinational studies.
+In a new study, researchers found the answer by analyzing data from three large, long-term multinational studies.

 Although eggs are an inexpensive source of essential nutrients, some guidelines have recommended limiting consumption to fewer than three eggs a week due to concerns they increase the risk of heart disease.